This course can be tailored to your needs for private, onsite delivery at your location.

 Learn how to improve your development throughout and reliability by replacing slow, boring, and error-prone manual testing with fast, repeatable automated tests.
 Organize your systems and processes to get the most out of automated testing.
 Improve system reliability by improving test coverage.
 Support deployments across many platforms with a single set of reusable tests.

-Completing this course makes attendees eligible for the ICAgile Certified Professional in Agile Test
+Successfully completing this course makes attendees eligible for the ICAgile Certified Professional in Agile Test Automation (ICP-ATA) Certification.

 - Upcoming Dates and Locations

 All Live Online times are listed in Eastern Time Guaranteed To Run

 - Watch an Automated Test